bitsadmin/bitsadmin.github.io/_posts/2020-05-26-extracting-credentials.md

 # Small introduction to WMI
 WMI stands for Windows Management Instrumentation and can be used to read out management information from Windows and perform actions on a variety of components which provide a WMI interface.
 WMI can be accessed locally using for example PowerShell, VBScript, wmic.exe and COM, while remotely WMI can be accessed using WinRM and DCOM.

+PowerShell provides both WMI and CIM cmdlets.
+Common Information Model (CIM) is an open standard from the Distributed Management Task Force (DMTF) while WMI is Microsoft's implementation of CIM for Windows.
+In this article we will use the CIM cmdlets, but the WMI cmdlets will function equally well.

 # Session establishment
 In case you are executing this attack from a machine outside of the domain, or whenever you need to use different credentials to authenticate to the victim host, use the `runas.exe` tool to launch your PowerShell with credentials which can be used to authenticate.
 Now whenever this PowerShell instance is requested to authenticate on the network, it will use the credentials as provided to the `runas.exe` tool.
 Alternatively the `-Credential` parameter can be used for the `New-CimSession` cmdlet.
 ```
 runas.exe /netonly /user:MyDomain\MyUser powershell.exe
 ```
-After launching PowerShell we start with initiating a new Cim session with the remote host over DCOM and storing this in the `$s` variable.
+After launching PowerShell we start with initiating a new CIM session with the remote host over DCOM and storing this in the `$s` variable.
 In case you want to use WinRM instead, omit the `-SessionOption` parameter of the `New-CimSession` cmdlet.
 ```powershell
 PS C:\> $h = 'DC01.mydomain.local'
 PS C:\> $so = New-CimSessionOption -Protocol Dcom